 We can construct toric code spider networks to measure the stabilizers of the outer code $C_{\text{out}}$ as follows.
-For each round of $X$-type ($Z$-type) measurements of $C_{\text{out}}$, we place \begin{enumerate} \item a $\spiderx{\delta + 2}$ ($\spiderx{\delta + 2}$) spider for each code qubit, with $\delta$ equal to the number of $X$ ($Z$) stabilizers the code qubit is being jointly measured with (the additional $2$ ports can be considered time-like input/output ports for the code qubit), \item a $\spiderz{k}$ ($\spiderx{k}$) spider for each stabilizer measurement, connected to the corresponding code qubit spiders. \end{enumerate} Whenever an $X$- or $Z$-spider with more than 4-legs arises, it can be decomposed into a sequence of connected spiders with degree at most 4, and thus implementable with toric code spiders.
+For each round of $X$-type ($Z$-type) measurements of $C_{\text{out}}$, we place \begin{enumerate} \item a $\spiderx{\delta + 2}$ ($\spiderz{\delta + 2}$) spider for each code qubit, with $\delta$ equal to the number of $X$ ($Z$) stabilizers the code qubit is being jointly measured with (the two additional ports can be considered as an input and an output port for the code qubit), \item a $\spiderz{k}$ ($\spiderx{k}$) spider for each stabilizer measurement, connected to the corresponding code qubit spiders. \end{enumerate} Whenever an $X$ or $Z$ spider with more than four legs arises, it can be decomposed into a sequence of connected spiders with degree at most 4, and thus implementable with toric code spiders.
 Such a protocol allows us to measure stabilizers of the outer code.
-We emphasize that in constructing the channel to realise the stabilizer measurements, only the network topology matters, and one may arrange the resulting channel in many different ways.
+We emphasize that in constructing the instrument network to realize the stabilizer measurements, only the graph topology matters, and one may order the instruments in many different ways.

-As a simple example, we depict a surface code concatenated with itself in Fig.~\ref{figConvertingCircuitToSpider} of App.~\ref{appSpiderNetworks}.
-Note that for simplicity, the outer surface code is the Kitaev version which consists of independent $X$-type and $Z$-type generators.
+As a simple example, we depict a surface code concatenated with itself in Fig.~\ref{figConvertingCircuitToSpider} in App.~\ref{appSpiderNetworks}.
+Note that for simplicity, the outer surface code is the Kitaev version that consists of independent $X$-type and $Z$-type generators.

-In general, the stabilizers of an LDPC code cannot be made local in a planar layout, and long-range interactions will be required (necessarily so if the code has an nonzero rate and non-constant distance~\cite{bravyi2010tradeoffs}).
-Such long-range connections can be facilitated by toric code spiders with long legs (topologically these ``long legs'' look like long identity gates), each of which is comprised of local operations, thus dispensing with the need for long-range connections.
-Alternatively, one may connect together distant toric code spiders using portals (as we describe in Sec.~\ref{secPortals}).
+In general, the stabilizers of a LDPC code cannot be made local in a planar layout, and long-range interactions will be required (necessarily so if the code has an nonzero rate and nonconstant distance~\cite{bravyi2010tradeoffs}).
+Such long-range connections can be facilitated by toric code spiders with long legs (topologically these ``long legs'' look like long identity gates), each of which comprises local operations, thus dispensing with the need for long-range connections.
+Alternatively, one may connect distant toric code spiders using portals (as we describe in Sec.~\ref{secPortals}).